MrDoda/ai-training/homework_3_coloring/README.md

   - `--gpu`: Enable GPU acceleration for conflict counting.
   - `--random 0.4`: Chance to go on a random walk instead of Hill Climbing.
   - `--min_hill_climb 100`: Minimum Hill Climbing streak.
   - `--interactive`: Adds interactive graph into the html report.
+WARNING: this is not meant to be used often, its here just for fun so please don't use it.